project8/honeybee/README.md

         virtual void bind(sensor_table& a_sensor_table);
         virtual vector<series> read(const vector<int>& a_sensor_list, double a_from, double a_to);
 ```
-The `bind()` method constructs bindings between sensor entries defined in the sensor table and entries in the data store.
+The `bind()` method constructs bindings between sensor entries defined in the sensor table and entries in the data source.

-Currently only Dripline PostgreSQL data store is implemented:
+Currently only Dripline PostgreSQL data source is implemented:
 ```
     class dripline_pgsql: public data_source {
       public: